Valorant Economy Guide - Winning is all about the credits!

 Spending on your teammates

-Final words of advise
+Final tips and words of advice

 How does the economy work in Valorant?

-What should I buy for Valorant?
+What should I buy in Valorant?

 What does “eco” mean in Valorant?